 Hardy and Laurel

 I’m going to do a rare thing here in Harwinton.
 I hiked all seven currently trailed properties on one (rainy) morning, so I’m going to sort of serialize the write-ups.
-If for some reason you want to start at the beginning, go here, to the Kalmia Sanctuary down the road.
+If for some reason you want to start at the beginning, go here, to the Kalmia Sanctuary.

 And that’s sort of the problem the Harwinton Land Trust is trying to work around.
 Preserving as much of “wild” Harwinton as possible.
 Sure, the largest Wildlife Management Area in the state is in town (Roraback), but even so, it’s always good to keep some land for the flora and fauna.